ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toDayOfYear

-Converts a date or date with time to the number of the day of the year (1-366) as `UInt16` value.
+Returns the number of the day within the year (1-366) of a date or date with time.

 **Syntax**